 In 1965, Bruce Tuckman discovered that teams go through a team-building process comprised of five stages of growth: Forming, Storming, Norming, Performing, and finally Adjourning.
 Teams do not typically go through the team-building process on their own accord.
-Teams must be led through the process by their Program Manger (PM).
+Teams must be led through the process by their Program Manager (PM).
 Below is a detailed explanation of each phase.

 In this stage team members are introduced.
 The program manager needs to state why they were chosen and what they will accomplish for the team.
-This is a good time to lay out the mission, vision and goals of the team.
+This is a good time to lay out the mission, vision, and goals of the team.
 This is a stage of transition from individual to team member status, and of testing the leader’s guidance both formally and informally.
-During the forming stage of teambuilding, a program manager should:
+During the forming stage of team building, a program manager should:

 - Promote excitement, anticipation, and optimism

 - Develop an appropriate leadership style

 Forming activities include abstract discussions of the concepts and issues; some members will be impatient with these discussions.
 There is often difficulty in identifying some of the relevant problems because there is so much going on that members get distracted.
 The team often accomplishes little concerning its goals in this stage.
 A program manager needs to know this is perfectly normal.